Statistical Inference for Covariate-Adaptive Randomization Procedures: General Properties

 The asymptotic distribution of test statistic $S$ under $H_0$ consists of two independent components, $\lambda_1 Z$ and $\lambda_2 \bm{\beta}_{\text{ex}}^t\bm{\xi} _{\text{ex}}$.
-The first component is due to the random error $\epsilon_i$ in the underlying model \eqref{eq:true_model}, and remains invariant under different covariate-adjusted randomization as the randomization procedure utilizes only covariate information and does not depend on the observed responses \citep{Hu2006}.
+The first component is due to the random error $\epsilon_i$ in the underlying model \eqref{eq:true_model}, and remains invariant under various CAR because the randomization procedure uses only covariate information and does not depend on the observed responses.
 In addition, note that $\bm{\xi}_{\text{ex}}$ in the second component is the last $q$ dimensions of $\bm{\xi}$.
-By Assumption \ref{assum:diff_means}, $\bm{\xi}$ is the asymptotic distribution of the imbalance vector of covariates $\sum(2T_i-1)\bm{x}_i$ and illustrates how well covariates are balanced under a specific covariate-adjusted randomization method.
+By Assumption \ref{assum:diff_means}, $\bm{\xi}$ is the asymptotic distribution of the imbalance vector of covariates $\sum_{i=1}^{n}(2T_i-1)\bm{x}_i$ and illustrates how well the covariates are balanced under a specific CAR.
 The better it performs in terms of covariate balance, the more concentrated $\bm{\xi}$ is distributed around $0$.
-Therefore, the second component of $S$ represents the impact of a covariate-adjusted randomization on the test statistic through the level of covariate balance.
-Depending on to what extent covariates are balanced, the test may behave differently in terms of size and power.
+Therefore, the second component of $S$ represents the effects of CAR on the test statistic through the level of covariate balance.
+Depending on the extent to which the covariates are balanced, the test may behave differently in terms of size and power.